 Kate Brown: “Being There: Place, Space, and the Historical Method”

-I believe I can finish this manuscript soon because I have been inadvertently working on it for over a decade.
 In 2000, I published an article called, “Gridded Lives: Why Montana and Kazakhstan are Nearly the Same Place,” about how the large-scale transformation of territory in the US for railroad management and in the USSR for Gulag administration created a web of relations that compelled the same communities of German Russians of Ukraine to Montana as homesteaders and to Kazakhstan as deportees.
 In 2004, I published A Biography of No Place about how Soviet, Nazi-German, and Ukrainian nationalists imagined a borderland territory between Ukraine and Poland as “backward,” a process that served to annihilate the multi-lingual communities living there.
 In a 2007 article, “Out of Solitary Confinement,” I used the history of the Gulag to explore incarcerated space transnationally.
 In Plutopia: Nuclear Families in Atomic Cities and the Great Soviet and American Plutonium Disasters (Oxford 2013),

 I describe how the creation of two “model” cities for plutonium operators enabled a massive environmental contamination and helped cover up the fact that farmers and indigenous hunter-gatherers living off the land just outside the “nuclear reservation” in territories designated “clean” were getting hazardous doses of radioactive isotopes.